crypticmeta/adderral_auction/README.md

 # Adderrels Auction Platform

 ## Recent Updates
+**Tokens On Sale integration (frontend + WS)**
+  - Backend `auction_status` payload includes `tokensOnSale` (fallbacks to `totalTokens` when missing).
+  - Frontend maps it in `frontend/src/contexts/WebSocketContext.tsx` → `AuctionState.config.tokensOnSale` with null-safe parsing.
+  - UI displays it:
+    - `frontend/src/components/auction-stats.tsx`: shows "Tokens On Sale" as the primary token stat with a subtle "Total Supply" line.
+    - `frontend/src/components/AuctionStatus.tsx`: adds "Tokens On Sale" and a separate "Total Supply" in Auction Details.
+    - `frontend/src/app/page.tsx`: hero text and `AuctionStats` now use `tokensOnSale` when present.

 - **Network enforcement & address validation**
   - Auctions and pledges are hard-scoped to the configured Bitcoin network (`mainnet` or `testnet`).
   - Backend maps env `BTC_NETWORK` → Prisma enum `BtcNetwork` and persists it on `Auction`/`Pledge`.